-Suppose that within an Islamic divorce agreement you and your husband agreed to a payment of $15,000 from your husband to you as a part of your divorce.
-After your husband failed to pay you the agreed to amount you filed an enforcement suit in a Harris County family law court seeking to have the court enforce the Islamic divorce agreement.
-Your court could uphold the terms of the agreement based on contract law alone and not on any theories based on Islam.
+Suppose that you and your husband agreed to a payment of $15,000 from your husband to you as a part of your divorce within an Islamic divorce agreement.
+After your husband failed to pay you the agreed-to amount, you filed an enforcement suit in a Harris County family law court seeking to have the court enforce the Islamic divorce agreement.
+Your court could uphold the terms of the deal based on contract law alone and not on any theories based on Islam.

-How can you ensure that this is an outcome that would occur in your situation?
-While I can't tell you that there are surefire ways to do so, you could always videotape the agreement being signed in order to show that the agreement was freely and voluntarily entered into.
-These are general principles that aid in the enforceability of a contract in United States civil law and thus no analysis would be needed of your divorce agreement under the religious law of Islam.
+How can you ensure that this is an outcome in your situation?
+While I can't tell you that there are surefire ways to do so, you could always videotape the signed agreement to show that the deal was freely and voluntarily entered into.
+These are general principles that aid in enforcing a contract in United States civil law.
+Thus, no analysis would be needed for your divorce agreement under the religious law of Islam.

-If you discuss with your spouse the terms of your Islamic divorce agreement and negotiate with one another in good faith the terms you come up with for that agreement will likely be held by a court to be in good faith and generally will be enforceable.
-If any payments of money from your husband to you are deemed by a court to be unfair, out of line with civil law or are agreed to be the only remedy for you available then it is more unlikely for your agreement to be enforced by the court.
-If it is apparent that the Islamic marital agreement is the only remedy available to you then civil laws will be applied in order to allow you an opportunity to recover an equitable amount of money and/or property.
+If you discuss the terms of your Islamic divorce agreement with your spouse and negotiate with one another in good faith, the words you come up with for that agreement will likely be held by a court in good faith and generally will be enforceable.
+If any payments of money from your husband to you are deemed by a court to be unfair, out of line with civil law, or are agreed to be the only remedy for you available, it is more unlikely for your agreement to be enforced by the court.
+Suppose it is apparent that the Islamic marital contract is the only remedy available.
+In that case, civil laws will be applied to allow you an opportunity to recover a fair amount of money and property.

 Questions on Islamic divorce and its effect on a civil divorce in Texas?
 Contact the Law Office of Bryan Fagan, PLLC

-Thank you for your interest in the topic of Islamic divorce.
-I hope that you have been able to learn something over the past few days.
-While I am not Muslim, I did my best to research this topic as thoroughly as I was able to in order to provide you all with helpful information.
+I appreciate your interest in the topic of Islamic divorce.
+I hope that you have learned something over the past few days.
+While I am not Muslim, I did my best to research this topic as thoroughly as possible to provide you with helpful information.

-If you have any questions about this subject or any other in family law please do not hesitate to contact our office.
-We offer free of charge consultations six days a week with a licensed family law attorney.
+If you have any questions about this subject or any other family law, please do not hesitate to contact our office.
+We offer free of charge consultations with a licensed family law attorney six days a week.